jfoyarzo/SkateparkApp/README.md

 For this app to work you need PostgreSQL.
 To create the database use the psql shell: <br>
 `CREATE DATABASE skatepark;`

-And create a table using this command:
+And create a table using this command:<br>
 `CREATE TABLE skaters (id SERIAL, email VARCHAR(50) NOT NULL, nombre VARCHAR(25) NOT NULL, password VARCHAR(25) NOT NULL, anos_experiencia INT NOT NULL, especialidad VARCHAR(50) NOT NULL, foto VARCHAR(255) NOT NULL, estado BOOLEAN NOT NULL);`

 ### Install